What Are the Key Steps to Prepare Your Home for Sale During Forbearance?

 What should I disclose when selling a home that’s in forbearance?

 When selling a home in forbearance, you must disclose this status to potential buyers.
 Being transparent about your finances and the property’s condition helps avoid legal issues and builds trust.
-Your real estate professional can guide you on the necessary disclosures.
+Your real estate professional can guide you through the necessary disclosures.

 Is it better to refinance or sell my house for cash if I’m in financial trouble?